sjfakharian/Data-Insight-Tools/Bias_Detection.md

 P(Y = 1 | Ŷ = s, A = a) = P(Y = 1 | Ŷ = s, A = b)

-This relates to the "sufficiency" criterion in the book, which requires that the true outcome be independent of the protected attribute, conditional on the prediction[^1].
+This relates to the "sufficiency" criterion in the book, which requires that the true outcome be independent of the protected attribute, conditional on the prediction.

 ### Trade-offs Between Fairness Metrics

 A crucial insight from the fairness literature is that these different fairness criteria cannot generally be satisfied simultaneously.
-As noted in the book, these definitions are "mutually exclusive" in most real-world scenarios[^1].
+As noted in the book, these definitions are "mutually exclusive" in most real-world scenarios.
 This impossibility result means that practitioners must make informed choices about which fairness criteria to prioritize in a given context.

 The choice between fairness metrics often depends on the specific application domain and normative considerations.
 For example: